pavansai007/APIs-with-weatherreport/README.md

 # APIs-with-weatherreport
+# Sample code for weather report using APIS
--- Create a new project file
+-- Create a new project file <br>
--- cd the project file in cmd
+-- cd the project file in cmd<br>
--- inside project file create two files as app.js and index.html -- in cmd type commend as npm init for package.json file
+-- inside project file create two files as app.js and index.html<br>
+-- in cmd type commend as npm init for package.json file <br>
 # install few packages
 -- npm install express --save
 #